Logo Design - The Art of Visual Identity

 Logo Design - A Mark of Quality

-In general, however, the most common early logos were trademarks signifying the origin or quality of a craftsman's product.
+In general, the most common early logos were trademarks signifying the origin or quality of a craftsman's product.
 Hallmarks, which testify to the quality of precious metals, are a good example of this practice.
 The leopard's head has been the hallmark of the Goldsmiths' Company Assay Office since 1300.

-At the start of the 20th century with the introduction of colour printing and the birth of the advertising industry, logo designs tended to use a vocabulary of national, nautical, heraldic, and agricultural images.
+At the start of the 20th century with the introduction of color printing and the birth of the advertising industry, logo designs tended to use a vocabulary of national, nautical, heraldic, and agricultural images.
 The public readily understood the meaning of these symbols.
-National and heraldic symbols (crowns, flags and coats of arms) meant dignity and status while nautical and agricultural symbols (seascapes, life buoys, wheat stalks and farm animals) represented purity and freshness.
+National and heraldic symbols (crowns, flags and coats of arms) meant dignity and status while nautical, natural and agricultural symbols (seascapes, life buoys, birds, wheat stalks and farm animals) represented purity and freshness.

-Unlike today, there was no concept of targeted advertising and designers freely used all these images to advertise any product.
-Ironically cigarettes, before we understood their association with ill health, used the full vocabulary of symbols to make their merchandise more appealing.
+Unlike today, there was no concept of targeted advertising and designers freely used all these symbols to advertise any product.
+Cigarettes for example, before we understood their association with lung disease and cancer, used the full symbolic vocabulary to make their merchandise more 'appealing'.

 Logo Design - Less is More

 Over the last century, our lifestyles gradually became more complex.
 Conversely, the design of logos became simpler for ease and speed of recognition in a faster world.
 The evolution of the Shell Logo throughout the 20th century clearly demonstrates this effect.
 The 1971 version, which was designed by Raymond Loewy and is still in use, has dropped its brand name as 'shell' is an English word that gets lost in translation in an international market.
 In short, the art of logo design illustrates the design concept "Less is More" better than any other graphic form.